 Wearing a Mask is Required

-Red River College students, employees and visitors, including vendors and contractors, are required to wear non-medical face masks at all times while on any RRC campus beginning Aug.
-31, 2020.
+Red River College students, employees and visitors, including vendors and contractors, are required to wear medical grade face masks at all times while on any RRC campus.

 The protocol, part of RRC’s COVID-19 Policy, requires that masks be worn in all indoor spaces and facilities, including classrooms, labs, workrooms, areas where staff work within 2 metres of each other, washrooms, hallways, elevators, and public spaces.
 Masks can be removed while eating, but individuals should take measures to ensure physical distancing during meal and snack breaks.

-Students and employees can wear a personal cloth mask that covers the nose, mouth and chin.
+Students and employees can wear a personal cloth mask that covers the nose, mouth and chin as long as it meets the following guidelines.
 However, RRC will provide one disposable mask each day to any student or employee who needs one.

-Over the summer, the College went to great lengths to secure enough personal protective equipment (PPE) – including masks – to protect all returning students and employees, as well as hand sanitizer for hygiene stations located throughout its campuses.
-The requirement to wear a mask, even if you have no symptoms of COVID-19, adds an additional layer of precaution and helps protect those around you from the spread of infection.
+The requirement to wear a mask, even if you have no symptoms of COVID-19, adds an additional layer of precaution to our on-campus health and safety measures (see below), and helps protect those around you from the spread of infection.

 Additional information regarding mask usage on campus can be found in our online FAQ.